OCHA-DAP/hdx-python-scraper/docs/main.md

             output_hxltags:
               - "#affected+inneed"

-The population mini scraper matches country code only using exact matching (adm_exact is set to True) rather than the default which tries fuzzy matching in the event of a failure to match exactly.
+The population configurable scraper matches country code only using exact matching (adm_exact is set to True) rather than the default which tries fuzzy matching in the event of a failure to match exactly.
 This is useful when matching produces false positives which is very rare so is usually not needed.